CB-Straub/CB-Straub/README.md

 - Hi, I’m @CB-Straub,  but you can call me Brian.

--Learning to do this code thing.
-Mainly javascript and react.

 -  I’m currently enrolled in the FSJS Full Stack Web Developer bootcamp at V School (https://vschool.io/)

 -    linkedin.com/in/brian-straub